Mlimani City (Movies, stores, and more)

 If you are in the mood to buy African artifacts, then search no further than African Art.

-And if at the end of it all something you purchased at the mall is very valuable to you, then maybe you might want to stop over at Real Insurance and check up on insurance policies.
+And if at the end of it all something you purchased at the mall is very valuable to you, then maybe you might want to stop over at Real Insurance and check out insurance policies.

 Mlimani City Cinema